NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Panache Paragon.md

 You find opportunities to perform stylish feats in the moments between others' heartbeats and eye blinks.
-You are permanently [[Conditions/Quickened|Quickened]].
+You are permanently [[Quickened|Quickened]].
 You can use the extra action only to perform a bravado action.

 *Source: Pathfinder Player Core 2*
 *ORC*